samklin92/Demo-Repo-for-epic-book/README.md

-# 👨‍💻 Samuel Klin
+# 👨‍💻 Ogaji Igwe Samuel
 ### 🚀 Production DevOps Platform on AWS — *My Epick Book*

 ---

 ## 🎯 Project Purpose

-This project was designed and built by **Samuel Klin** to simulate a real-world production DevOps environment.
+This project was designed and built by **Ogaji Igwe Samuel** to simulate a real-world production DevOps environment.

 It demonstrates how modern engineering teams design, deploy, secure, and monitor applications at scale using cloud-native tools and best practices.